 The MCPD is a policy instrument of the Institute designed to refresh and sharpen the skills of members while also serving as a tool for membership upgrade.

-A Graduate member is expected to complete 3 MCPD’s within two (2) years to be upgraded to an Associate status.
+A Graduate member is expected to complete 3 MCPD’s within two (2) years and must have spent tow (2) years as a graduate member to be upgraded to an Associate status.

-An Associate member is expected to complete 3 MCPD’s within 5 years to be upgraded to a the status of a Full Member.
+An Associate member is expected to complete 3 MCPD’s within 5 years and mus have spent five (5) years as and Associate Member to be upgraded to a the status of a Full Member.

-A Full Member is expected to undergo fellowship screening & presentation after 10 years as a full member.
+A Full Member is expected to undergo fellowship screening & presentation after 10 years on full member Status.

 The law mandates NIPR to regulate the practice and direct the development of the PR profession in Nigeria.
 The law also makes it illegal to practise Public Relations in any form in Nigeria without NIPR certification.